isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/copy-placement-tool.md

 # Copy Placement Tool {#copy-placement-tool}

-You can create a new placement by copying any placement in the Placements view:
+You can create a new placement by copying any placement in the Placements view.
+Use this feature to:

 * Copy placements across campaigns - either to a new campaign or an existing one
 * Specify the number of times to copy a placement to a new or existing campaign